ansible-collections/community.mongodb/README.md

 git push --tags
 ```

-Automation will bundle the release abd push to Galaxy.
+Automation will bundle the release and push to Galaxy.
 Should take around 10-15 minutes.

 ## GitHub workflow